 For example, if you offer an online music lesson then it is against the Islamic Shareeha and it is totally haraam.
 If you work for an alcoholic brand, then it is haram.
 On the other hand, if you offer an online Quran learning class, then it is halaal and permissible.

-What Quran Says?
+What does the Quran Say?

 “Eat and drink of that which Allah hath provided, and do not act corruptly, making mischief in the earth.”
 [Quran 2, 60].
-It means there is no strict rule for earning but not corruptly.
+It means there is no strict rule for earning but not corrupt.

 “And there is not a beast in the earth but the sustenance thereof dependeth on Allah.
 He knoweth its habitation and its repository.
 All is in a clear Record.”
 [Quran 11, 6].

 “A time will come upon the people when one will not care how one gains one’s money, legally or illegally.”
 [Sahih al-Bukhari 2059].
 Keep in mind this hadith.
-Don’t adopt any profession which is illegal.
+Don’t adopt any profession that is illegal.

-Follow Shareeha guidelines and adopt that profession in freelancing which is not against the Islamic rules.
+Follow Shareeha guidelines and adopt that profession in freelancing which is not against Islamic rules.
 It is totally freehand for earning money, but you have to adopt the correct method and legal halal things.
 Some haraam acts are mentioned above that you can’t adopt in any situation.
 You can’t adopt such haraam professions indirectly.

 If you don’t go against the Islamic rules in freelancing work, then there is no wrong with freelancing.